matrixswarm/matrixswarm/README.md

 A breathing hierarchy where agents think, die, and come back.
 A nervous system for AI.

-It uses simple folders:
+It is built on a simple but powerful filesystem hierarchy:
-- `/agent` → source code
+-   `/agent` → Contains the source code for every agent type.
-- `/pod` → runtime clones
+-   `/pod` → Runtime clones of agents are spawned here, each with a unique UUID.
-- `/comm` → communication (dropzone for payload, status, logs)
+-   `/comm` → The communication bus where agents exchange data via JSON files and receive commands.
-  ↪ *Pro tip: mount this as a `tmpfs` mem-disk for swarm speed and zero I/O overhead.*

-Agents don’t talk through APIs.
-They talk through **files**.
+Agents don’t talk through APIs; they communicate by creating and reading files in a shared space.
+For maximum performance, the `/comm` directory can be mounted as a `tmpfs` memory disk to eliminate I/O overhead.
 ---

 ## How It Works